Service-Managed Standard: AWS Control Tower

 Deleting the standard

-You can delete this standard in the AWS Control Tower console by disabling all controls in the standard.
-This deletes the standard for all managed accounts and governed Regions in AWS Control Tower.
-Deleting the standard in AWS Control Tower removes it from the Standards page of the Security Hub console, and it's no longer accessible by the Security Hub API or AWS CLI.
+Disabling all controls deletes the standard in all managed accounts and governed Regions in AWS Control Tower.
+Deleting the standard in AWS Control Tower removes it from the Standards page of the Security Hub console, and you can no longer access it by using the Security Hub API or AWS CLI.

 Disabling all controls from the standard in Security Hub doesn't disable or delete the standard.